Skip to Content

 • Type of Trail: Loop

-Quarry Lake Loop is a super popular hike in Canmore among locals.
-With an off-leash dog park, picnic area, and places to swim it’s no wonder people love this gorgeous spot.
+The Quarry Lake Loop is a super popular hike in Canmore among locals.
+Located just minutes from town and with an off-leash dog park, picnic area, and places to swim, it’s no wonder people love this gorgeous spot.

-Quarry Lake Loop trail itself is more of a walk rather than a hike and the most challenging part about visiting Quarry Lake is finding parking.
-At only just over a kilometer long and with no elevation gain, this easy trail takes you from the car parking lot around Quarry Lake and back again.
+Quarry Lake Loop trail itself is more of a walk rather than a hike, and the most challenging part about visiting Quarry Lake is finding parking.
+At only just over 1 kilometer (0.62 mi) long and with no elevation gain, this easy trail takes you from the car parking lot around Quarry Lake and back again.

 reflections on Quarry Lake in Canmore